cosmos/relayer/docs/advanced_usage.md

 ## Auto Update Light Client

-By default, the Relayer will automatically update clients (`msgUpdateClient`) if the client has <= 1/3 of its trusting period left.
+By default, the Relayer will automatically update clients (`MsgUpdateClient`) if the client has <= 1/3 of its trusting period left.

-> NOTE: The trusting period of the corresponding client is restored with each transaction the Relayer relays.
-In other words, every time the Relayer relays a message, it also sends a `msgUpdateClient` message restarting the time to the clients expiration.
+> NOTE: The trusting period of the corresponding client is restored with each transaction a relayer relays.
+In other words, every time a relayer relays a message, it also sends a `MsgUpdateClient` message restarting the time to the clients expiration.*

 > This auto-update functionality is specifically useful on low trafficked paths where messages aren't regularly being relayed.